chadsparrow/lgs_team_builder/README.md

   npm run serve
 ```

-This will spin up the front-end SPA which is built using `Vue.js` and will be available on port `8080`.
+This will spin up a development front-end server which is built using `Vue.js`.
 Navigate, in your browser, to [http://localhost:8080/](http://localhost:8080) and it should give you the main login screen of the application, which you can then login to using the email & password set in your env file.
 ---
 > Any changes made in the folder `'client/src'` will trigger the frontend to be rebuilt and automatically update live.

 > Any changes made in the `root` folder will trigger Node.js to restart the server (using nodemon).

 ---

-When you are finished simply run the command in the `root` folder
+When you are finished and want to close down development, simply navigate to the `root` folder and run:

 ```bash
   docker-compose -f docker-compose-dev.yml down --rmi all
 ```

 This will shut down all the containers and delete all the images related to the app, so that you force to download the most up-to-date image from the repository.

+>Volumes *(persisted data)* are left behind and will stay until you prune or remove them.

 If you have any troubles or questions, feel free to contact Chad Sparrow (csparrow@sugoi.com)